Palmarian Catholic Church: Eschatology

 Last Judgement by Stefan Lochner.
 The Palmarians believe that Jesus Christ will return in the Second Coming for the Last Judgement, where all mankind will be judged and their final, eternal destination (heaven or hell) decided.

-As with the Roman Catholic Church historically, the Palmarian Church teaches that immediately after death, the soul of each human being is brought before Jesus Christ and receives a particular judgement, where they are judged by God based on their lives, they are accused with the sins that they committed (and whether or not they died in a state of sanctifying grace), their devotion and loyalty to God and membership of his One, Holy, Catholic and Apostolic Church.
+As with the Catholic Church historically, the Palmarian Church teaches that immediately after death, the soul of each human being is brought before Jesus Christ and receives a particular judgement, where they are judged by God based on their lives, they are accused with the sins that they committed (and whether or not they died in a state of sanctifying grace), their devotion and loyalty to God and membership of his One, Holy, Catholic and Apostolic Church.
 The Palmarians teach that those who die in a state of sanctifying grace are sent to the Planet of Mary, where sin is absent and the Church Triumphant waits here for the final battle against Antichrist.
 Likewise, the godless are sent to the Planet of Lucifer, where they are under the leadership of Satan, awaiting the final battle.
 In the afterlife, following death, heaven, hell, purgatory and limbo are understood as different states, rather than physical locations.

 Supposedly, before the Second Coming of Jesus Christ, comes the Antichrist.
 An in-depth and specific account of the Antichrist is given in the Palmarian Catechism.
 The Palmarian Church teaches that a Beast of a woman, consecrated to Satan is brought up, as an Anti-Mary (the antithesis of the Blessed Virgin Mary), a false virgin from a Jewish background.
 Both Satan and the Virgin Mary appear before her, as she is given the choice over becoming Satan's mother, with the former arguing for and the latter against, using her free will, the Anti-Mary chooses in the affirmative.
 She joins a "Jewish religious group involved in Satan worship" and eventually becomes their leader.
 In a great Masonic Lodge, elaborately decorated with an inverted crucifix, she copulates on the altar with an apostate ex-Palmarian Bishop, dressed in his clerical attire.
 Described as "extraordinarily beautiful and seductive", upon the completion of the act of fornication, the Anti-Mary immediately strangles the ex-Bishop and kills him (whereby he goes straight to hell).
 The Antichrist; Satan; is immediately conceived in the flesh and all of hell rejoices.
 The entire ceremony is witnessed by a group of leading 33rd degree Freemasons.